Technical-1/RepoLens/README.md

 ### 1. Create a GitHub OAuth App

 1. Go to [GitHub Developer Settings](https://github.com/settings/developers)
-2. Click "OAuth Apps" → "New OAuth App"
+2. Click "OAuth Apps" then "New OAuth App"
 3. Fill in the details:
    - **Application name**: RepoLens (or your preferred name)
    - **Homepage URL**: `http://localhost:3000` (for development)